(Weak) Twisted post-groups, skew trusses and rings: (Weak) twisted post-groups, skew trusses, Rota-Baxter systems of groups and braces

-Conversely, it is easy to see that every two-sided brace has the structure of two-sided twisted post groups.
+Conversely, it is easy to see that every two-sided brace has the structure of two-sided twisted post-groups.

-Recall that a triple $(R,+,\cdot)$ is called a radical ring if $(R,+,\cdot)$ is a nonunital ring such that for any $a\in R,$ there is a $b\in R$ such that $a+b+a\cdot b=0.$ In the next corollary, we show that every two-sided twisted post group is associated with a radical ring.
+Recall that a triple $(R,+,\cdot)$ is called a radical ring if $(R,+,\cdot)$ is a nonunital ring such that for any $a\in R,$ there is a $b\in R$ such that $a+b+a\cdot b=0.$ In the next corollary, we show that every two-sided twisted post-group is associated with a radical ring.